ARM-software/arm-trusted-firmware/docs/porting-guide.md

 called by the primary CPU.

 The purpose of this function is to perform any platform initialization specific to BL2.
-For example on the ARM FVP port this function initialises a internal pointer (`bl2_to_bl31_args`) to a `bl31_args` which will be used by BL2 to pass information to BL3_1.
-The pointer is initialized to the base address of Secure DRAM (`0x06000000`).

-The ARM FVP port also populates the `bl32_meminfo` field in the `bl31_args` structure pointed to by `bl2_to_bl31_args` with the extents of memory available for use by the BL3-2 image.
-The memory is allocated in the Secure DRAM from the address defined by the constant `BL32_BASE`.
-The ARM FVP port currently loads the BL3-2 image at the Secure DRAM address `0x6002000`.

-The non-secure memory extents used for loading BL3-3 are also initialized in this function.
-This information is accessible in the `bl33_meminfo` field in the `bl31_args` structure pointed to by `bl2_to_bl31_args`.

 Platform security components are configured if required.
 For the Base FVP the TZC-400 TrustZone controller is configured to only grant non-secure access to DRAM.
 This avoids aliasing between secure and non-secure accesses in the TLB and cache - secure execution states can use the NS attributes in the MMU translation tables to access the DRAM.

 This function is also responsible for initializing the storage abstraction layer which is used to load further bootloader images.